Marvell Technology - Automotive Ethernet Business

 Acquisition in 2018

-Merus Audio A/S, founded in 2010 and headquartered in Herlev, Denmark, specializes in the development of innovative audio amplifier solutions.
-The company focuses on switching audio amplifiers that leverage multilevel audio amplifier technology, integrating a unique combination of multilevel switching topology and dynamic power management to enhance efficiency and compactness.
-Merus Audio's products, such as the eximo MA12040/12040P and MA12070/MA12070P, are utilized across a range of applications including home theater systems, televisions, sound bars, stereo systems, mobile phones, and portable media players, significantly reducing power losses during operation.
-By employing advanced high-order feedback topology, the company's amplifiers effectively suppress sources of audio quality degradation, allowing for improved power efficiency and audio performance.
-Merus Audio operates additional sales offices in Singapore, Kingston, Massachusetts, and Hong Kong, and is a subsidiary of Infineon Technologies AG.
+Merus Audio A/S, founded in 2010 by Mikkel Hoyerby and Hans Andersen, is a Danish company specializing in the development of advanced audio amplifier solutions.
+Headquartered in Herlev, Denmark, with additional sales offices in Singapore, Kingston, Massachusetts, and Hong Kong, the company focuses on switching audio amplifiers that employ multilevel audio amplifier technology.
+This innovative design combines a multilevel switching topology with dynamic power management to enhance efficiency and compactness.
+Merus Audio's products, including the eximo MA12040/12040P and MA12070/MA12070P models, are utilized in various applications such as home theater systems, TVs, sound bars, stereo systems, mobile phones, and portable media players.
+By minimizing power losses and employing high-order feedback topology, Merus Audio aims to provide superior audio performance and design flexibility for its customers.
+As of February 2018, Merus Audio operates as a subsidiary of Infineon Technologies AG.

 XMOS Limited is a semiconductor company based in Bristol, United Kingdom, specializing in voice and music processing integrated circuits (ICs) for a global clientele in the audio industry.
 Founded in 2005, XMOS develops advanced voice controller solutions, including array microphones and smart microphones, as well as multicore microcontrollers that support a variety of applications, from high-quality audio reproduction to precision motor control and factory automation.
 The company’s xcore technology allows embedded software engineers to create customized system-on-chip (SoC) solutions simply by loading different software onto their versatile hardware platforms.
 This flexibility facilitates the development of innovative Internet of Things (IoT) applications across consumer, industrial, and automotive sectors.
 Additionally, XMOS offers xTIMEcomposer tools for real-time software development and provides support services through a network of distributors and sales representatives.
 With its recent adoption of RISC-V architecture and a proprietary instruction set, XMOS continues to enhance accessibility and performance within its technology offerings.